 Our favourite was from a street cart on Calle Las Casas, near Benito Juarez Market.
 And like most stalls around town, you’ll find a similar selection of salsas to tweak it to your liking, and you will get messy.

-Tacos – Some of the Best in MexicoI mean come on.
+Some of the Best Tacos in MexicoI mean come on.
 I think this goes without saying, we’re in Mexico after all.
 Tacos are everywhere, and they’re ridiculously good.
 They all start with the simple base of a warm, freshly made corn tortilla, and filled with – like many other dishes – your choice of meat.
 The meat selections vary between carts and restaurants, but most often you’ll find grilled beef or pork.
-For the more adventurous type, you can also find other, more unique parts of the animal such as ear, tongue, and even cartilage if that’s your thing.
+For the more adventurous type, you can also find other, more unique parts of the animal.
+Ear, tongue, and even cartilage are occasionally offered; if that’s your thing.

 One style unique to Oaxaca and Central Mexico is Tacos al Pastor, which is spiced pork on a rotating spit.
-If you’re familiar with seeing the spinning meat in a shawarma, donairs, or kebab shop, you know what I’m talking about; and this is no coincidence, as this cooking style was brought to Mexico from Lebanese immigrants.
+If you’re familiar with seeing the spinning meat in a shawarma, donairs, or kebab shop, you know what I’m talking about.
+This is no coincidence, as this cooking style was brought to Mexico from Lebanese immigrants.